 Other Comprehensive Income (Loss).
 Reported comprehensive income (loss) is the sum of reported net income (loss) and other comprehensive income (loss).
-Other comprehensive income loss was \$1.7 \$3.0 million in the first nine three months of 2023 2024 compared to comprehensive loss income of \$23.8 \$4.1 million in the first nine three months of 2022 2023 due to fluctuations in foreign currency exchange rates compared to the U.S. dollar for certain of the international operations of our operating segments.
-For the first nine three months of 2023 2024 and 2022, 2023, currency translation adjustments recognized as a component of other comprehensive income (loss) were primarily attributable to the United Kingdom and Brazil.
-During the first nine three months of 2024, the exchange rates for the British pound and the Brazilian real weakened compared to the U.S. dollar.
-In the first three months of 2023, the exchange rates for the British pound and the Brazilian real strengthened compared to the U.S. dollar.
-During the first nine months of 2022, the exchange rate for the British pound weakened compared to the U.S. dollar, while the Brazilian real strengthened compared to the U.S. dollar.
+Other comprehensive loss was \$3.0 \$6.2 million in the first three six months of 2024 compared to comprehensive income of \$4.1 \$7.4 million in the first three six months of 2023 due to fluctuations in foreign currency exchange rates compared to the U.S. dollar for certain of the international operations of our operating segments.
+For the first three six months of 2024 and 2023, currency translation adjustments recognized as a component of other comprehensive income (loss) were primarily attributable to the United Kingdom and Brazil.
+During the first three six months of 2024, the exchange rates for the British pound and the Brazilian real weakened compared to the U.S. dollar.
+In This compares to the first three six months of 2023, when the exchange rate rates for the British pound and the Brazilian real strengthened compared to the U.S. dollar.